 The Chevrolet Equinox has grown out of its rental-fleet-only beginnings into one of the most popular crossovers on the market today.
-It comes in four different trim levels, has available all-wheel drive, and can be ordered with one of three wheel sizes.
+The popular Equinox comes in four different trim levels, has available all-wheel drive, and comes with one of three wheel sizes.
 Because there is such a high level of choice, finding the right tire size can be tricky.
 We’ll break down the different options below.

 The 2020 Equinox comes in four different trims: L, LS, LT, and Premier.
 The vehicle can be equipped with one of three different wheel and tire sizes, depending on the trim and options packages:

 For each stock wheel size, we’ll provide a recommendation for a Budget, Moderately Priced and a Cost-No-Object replacement tire

 These crossovers have a mainstream 17-inch wheel size that makes it easy to shop for tires.